viamazoba/CrudProject-Express/README.md

 ## Overview :writing_hand:

 The application is a product inventory management system that utilizes CRUD operations to manage products.
 It allows users to create, edit, update, and delete products.
 The application consists of a backend and frontend, and this repository contains the backend structure.
+This is the link of the frontend repository: [Frontend Project](https://github.com/erickfabiandev/CrudProject-React-Express) , and the link of the application deployed in vercel: [Deployed Project](https://crud-project-react-express.vercel.app/)

 ### Installation :gear: